vingerha/gtfs2/README.md

 - 20231102: major update, moved away from configiuration.yaml setup
 - 20231025: adds attributes 'next_departures' with max (!)
 10 values of the remaining departure times for that day (and first of tomorrow if configured)

+## ToDo's
+- resolve issue that when updating the gtfs sqlite, it may throw a sqlite db locked error when an existing entity for the same db starts polling it

 ## Installation via HACS :

 In  HACS, select the 3-dots and then custom repositories